 to promote awareness and provide information and training to the general public or specific target groups, in order to prevent and combat violence.

-The centre is based temporarily at Via Torino no. 11, Vicenza
+The Centre is based temporarily in Via Torino no. 11, Vicenza

 tel. +39 (0)444 230 402